The Best Editor-Tested Duvet Covers You Can Buy Now

 Material

 As with sheets and comforters, the fabric that makes up a duvet cover is really important.
 It not only determines the cover’s longevity, washability, and style but also dictates the feel of the cover and suggests whether it will be cooling or cozy (or both).
-Here are three of our choice materials when it comes to covering your comforter.
+Here are four of our choice materials when it comes to covering your comforter.

 Cotton: Soft and breathable, cotton fibers can be woven into a few different kinds of weaves, including percale, a more matte, traditional cotton weave, and sateen, a weave that yields a silky, more instantly cooling fabric.
 It doesn’t have very much stretch, which allows it considerable longevity.
 The production of organic cotton has less of a negative impact on the environment than traditional cotton production.